What is referencing?

 Referencing is a standardised method of acknowledging sources of information and ideas that you have used in your assignments, in a way that uniquely identifies their source.
 Direct quotations, facts and figures, as well as ideas and theories, from both published and unpublished works, must be referenced.

-Referencing is necessary to avoid plagiarism, to verify quotations, and to enable readers to follow-up and read more fully the cited author's arguments.
+Referencing is necessary to support your arguments, to verify quotations, to enable readers to follow-up and read more fully the cited author's arguments and to avoid plagiarism.